On the representation of Boolean and real functions as Hamiltonians for quantum computing: Applications to Constructing Diagonal Operators

 is at most a given constant.
-As the number of terms is ${ size}(H)=O(n^2)$, we can efficiently check the energy of a candidate ground state, so the problem is in NP.
-On the other hand, from Theorem \ref{thm:compositionRules}, we have that the NP-complete problem MAX-$2$-SAT maps to a degree-two Hamiltonian of this form, with solution corresponding to the ground state energy of $-H$.
+As the number of terms is ${ size}(H)=O(n^2)$, we can efficiently check the energy $H(x)$ of each candidate ground state $\ket{x}$, $x\in\{0,1\}^n$, so the problem is in NP.
+On the other hand, from Theorem \ref{thm:compositionRules}, we see that the NP-complete problem MAX-$2$-SAT maps to a degree-two Hamiltonian of this form, with solution encoded in the ground state energy of $-H$.
 Thus, from our results it trivially follows that ISING is NP-complete.
-Similar arguments can be used to show NP-completeness with restricted values of the coefficients (e.g., antiferromagnetic) or with restricted interaction graphs such as planar (two-dimensional) graphs \cite{barahona1982computational}. \end{rem}
+Similar arguments can be used to show NP-completeness with restricted coefficients values (e.g., antiferromagnetic) or with restricted interaction topologies such as planar graphs~\cite{barahona1982computational}. \end{example}